-- [1] The MEC and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL). - [2] RPA Results = Yes, if MEC \geq WOC, B > WOC and MEC is detected, or Trigger 3 - = No, if MEC and B are < WQC or all effluent data are undetected - = Unknown (U) if no criteria have been promulgated or data are insufficient. - [3] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
+- [1] The MEC and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL). - ^[2] RPA Results = Yes, if MEC \geq WQC, B > WQC and MEC is detected, or Trigger 3 - = No, if MEC and B are < WQC or all effluent data are undetected - = Unknown (U) if not criteria have been promulgated or data are insufficient - [3] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
 TMDLs have been developed for mercury and PCBs in San Francisco Bay.
-Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs. - [4] Asbestos sampling is only required for discharges to waters with the municipal or domestic supply (MUN) beneficial use.
+Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs. - [4] Reasonable potential for copper and nickel is based on Basin Plan section 4.7.2.1. - [5] Reasonable potential for cyanide is based on Basin Plan section 4.7.2.2.